casrep/AppFog/welcome.email.md

 $ cd <app directory>
 $ af push
 ```
-Grabbing the code on another machine to edit and update it is super easy too.
+Grabbing the code on another machine to edit and update it is extremely easy:

 ```
 $ af pull <app name>
 $ cd <app directory>
-$ vim
 $ af update <app name>
 ```
 Tunnel into your Postgres, MySQL or Mongo databases using [Caldecott](https://rubygems.org/gems/caldecott).